Read This First

 Prompt 1: What major disagreements exist among philosophers on the proposed types of knowledge?

-The central claim is this: Philosophers have long debated the nature and types of knowledge, leading to a variety of viewpoints and some major disagreements.
+In plain terms: Philosophers have long debated the nature and types of knowledge, leading to a variety of viewpoints and some major disagreements.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make ‘A Priori’ Knowledge Issues tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.

 Empirical Knowledge is knowledge that comes from sensory experience.
 Philosophers like John Locke and David Hume argue that knowledge is primarily derived from our senses.
-Rational Knowledge , on the other hand, is based on reason and logical deduction.
+Rational Knowledge, on the other hand, is based on reason and logical deduction.
 Rationalists, such as René Descartes and Gottfried Wilhelm Leibniz, believe that certain truths can be known innately or through the exercise of reason alone, independent of sensory experience.

 A Priori Knowledge is knowledge that is known independently of experience (e.g., mathematical truths).
 Kant is a key figure here, arguing that while all our knowledge begins with experience, not all of it arises out of experience.
 A Posteriori Knowledge is knowledge that is known through experience.
 This disagreement often intersects with the empirical/rational knowledge debate.